chrishayuk/chuk-llm/README.md

 - Google Gemini models API
 - Ollama `/api/tags` (local models)
 - Groq, Mistral, DeepSeek, and more

+Provider APIs are cached on disk and refreshed periodically (or via `chuk-llm discover`), so new models appear without needing a chuk-llm release.

 **Benefits:**
 - ✅ **No hardcoded model lists** - Pull new Ollama models, use immediately